fqueze/arewegleanyet/README.md

-# arewegleanyet
+# Are we Glean yet?
-Dashboard showing the progress of migrating Firefox desktop to Glean
+[Dashboard](https://arewegleanyet.com/) showing the progress of migrating Firefox desktop to Glean.